Most probable flows for Kunita SDEs: Introduction

 \section{Introduction}

-Stochastic flows appear in a range of applications from fluid dynamics to stochastic shape modelling.
-We consider Brownian flows of diffeomorphisms in the sense of Kunita \cite{kunitastochasticflowsstochastic1997} given by stochastic differential equations of the form
+Stochastic flows appear in a range of applications from fluid dynamics \cite{holmVariationalPrinciplesStochastic2015,ACC14} where small scale, turbulent dynamics can be modelled stochastically to shape modelling \cite{arnaudonGeometricFrameworkStochastic2019} where the shape of human organs or changes of animal morphology through evolution can be modelled as stochastic flows.
+We consider Brownian flows of diffeomorphisms in the sense of Kunita \cite{kunitaStochasticFlowsStochastic1997} given by stochastic differential equations of the form

-Here $u_t$, $\sigma_{1,t}$, $\dots$, $\sigma_{J,t}$ are time-dependent vector fields on an open domain $M$ in $\mathbb{R}^d$.
-For some $T >0$, we wish to find the most probable way for a diffeomorphism $\varphi$ to transform to a given diffeomorphic transformation $\psi$ of $M$.
-In the paper, we show how this can be achieved by introducing a Riemannian metric on $M$ originating from the noise fields $\sigma_{i,t}$ and use this to identify evolution equations for most probable trajectories point-wise.
+Here $u_t$, $\sigma_{1,t}$, $\dots$, $\sigma_{J,t}$ are time-dependent vector fields on an open domain~$M$ in~$\mathbb{R}^d$, which are smooth in both the time and the space variable.
+Assume now that we are given a diffeomorphic transformation $\psi$ of $M$.
+We can consider this a realization of the flow at some positive time $T>0$, and we wish to find the most probable way for a diffeomorphism $\varphi_0=\varphi$ to transform such that $\varphi_T=\psi$.
+While being an infinite dimensional problem, we show how the most probable transformations can be identified by using a Riemannian metric on $M$ originating from the noise fields $\sigma_{r,t}$.
+We use this to identify evolution equations for most probable trajectories point-wise.
 This in turn gives equations for most probable flows between $\varphi$ and $\psi$.